Date: Thursday, March 9, 2017

 By Carole Schor

-This special event is not to be missed!
-Join us on January 26 at 5 PM at the Hotel La Aldea.
-Admission is $50 pesos for Literary Sala Members and $100 pesos for non-members, including a complimentary wine reception.
+Join us for these stories of life, tearful and hopeful, adventurous and zany, on March 9 at 5 PM at the Hotel La Aldea on the Ancha.
+Admission is 50 pesos for members and 100 pesos for non-members, including a wine and snack reception.

-Membership in the Literary Sala of San Miguel supports the literary life of San Miguel including scholarships for teens and reading projects for children in the campo communities, as well as offering many attractive benefits including book groups like The Big Read featuring Robert Moor’s On Trails; discounts at the monthly readings as well as discounts and priority seating at the annual Writers’ Conference.
-Literary Sala Membership and Writers’ Conference tickets may be purchased at this special event.
+Membership in the Literary Sala supports not only the literary life of San Miguel including scholarships for teens and reading projects for children in the campo, it also offers attractive benefits like reading groups, discounts at the monthly author readings, as well as discounts and priority seating at the Annual Writers’ Conference.
+A Membership Table will be available at the Sala event.
+It is also possible to obtain information and join online HERE.